The Best Free LSAT Prep Tools

 - Blueprint Products and Promotions, General LSAT Advice

-As much as we like to encourage and motivate you on your journey to law school, LSAT prep is hard and requires a major commitment.
-Stop me when I lie.
+As much as we like to encourage and motivate you on your journey to law school, LSAT prep is hard and requires a major commitment; stop me when I lie.
 How long should you study for the LSAT?
 The average student should study for at least two months at 20 hours per week.
 Plus, you [eventually] have to pay the application fees when you apply to law school, on top of the LSAT registration fee (plural, if you take it more than once).
-But before you go up to the top and close this tab because the truth hurts, continue reading to discover some great and free tools to make your studying so much more manageable.
+Fortunately, there are some great free LSAT prep tools and resources to make your studying more manageable.

 1. A Study Playlist to Motivate You